monogon-dev/intellij-cue/README.md

 ### Features
 **Please note that this plugin is still in a very early state.**
-- Parsing
+- Complete support for the current language specification
-- Basic syntax highlighting
+- Syntax highlighting with settings
+- Brace matching

 ### Bug Reports & Feature Requests
 Please report your issues at [github.com/nexantic/intellij-cue](https://github.com/nexantic/intellij-cue).